 Dr. April Naturale, Disaster Mental Health and Traumatic Stress Specialist

-This one-day conference features keynote talks, panel discussions and breakout sessions highlighting innovative work with individuals and communities impacted by terrorism and traumatic loss, including global incidents of terrorism, mass shootings, violent extremism, cross-cultural perspectives and assistance for responder and military populations.
+This one-day conference features keynote talks, panel discussions and survivor stories highlighting innovative work with individuals and communities impacted by terrorism and traumatic loss, including global incidents of terrorism, mass shootings, violent extremism, cross-cultural perspectives and assistance for responder and military populations.

 For more information on the forum, please contact Jordyn Scorpio, Jordyn@tuesdayschildren.org.

 Registration opens at 8:30am, the program will begin at 9:00am.

 Become a sponsor of the Lessons in Recovery and Resilience Forum!